Bayesian Optimization Algorithms for Accelerator Physics: Background and Motivation

 \subsubsection{Simulation-Based Optimization of Accelerator Systems}

 Optimization algorithms are also used in simulation to design new accelerator components and facilities, as well as calibrate physics models to experimental measurements.
-Simulated optimization shares some of the challenges as online optimization, namely balancing the trade-offs between multiple competing objectives.
+Simulated optimization shares some of the same challenges as online optimization, including satisfying constraints, limited evaluations, and balancing the trade-offs between multiple competing objectives.

 Detailed physics simulations are often used in the design of new particle accelerators and new experimental setups.
-To include the full detail of nonlinear beam dynamics or collective effects, computationally intensive particle-in-cell simulations are often used to accurately make predictions of real-world beam dynamics.
+To include the full detail of nonlinear beam dynamics or collective effects, computationally intensive, high-fidelity particle-in-cell simulations are often used to accurately make predictions of real-world beam dynamics.
 However, running these simulations consumes a significant amount of computational resources and run time.
-Algorithms that reduce the number of simulation evaluations necessary to solve optimization problems reduces the significant resource expenditure of using high-fidelity physics simulations.
+Thus, using algorithms that reduce the need for high-fidelity simulations is essential to keep computational costs to a minimum.

 To speed up optimization, multiple simulations can be performed in parallel on high performance computing clusters.
 Additionally, reducing the cost of simulations by making approximations or neglecting higher order effects can speed up the optimization progress, but at the cost of predictive accuracy.
 In an ideal scenario, multiple, inexpensive evaluations of an approximate model would be used to identify promising regions of parameter space before evaluating expensive, high-fidelity simulations using those parameters.
-At present, accelerator scientists implement this strategy manually by choosing a suitable balance between simulation precision and computational costs.
-Optimization algorithms could automate this process by evaluating multiple simulations at different fidelities simultaneously in order to reduce run time and computational costs, as is shown in Fig.~\ref{fig:simulated_optimization}.
+Accelerator scientists have typically implemented this strategy by pre-selecting a suitable balance between simulation precision and computational cost.
+However, recent advances in optimization algorithms [citation] enable an automated approach to this process, where simulations of different fidelity can be combined into a single optimization to reduce the overall run time and computational cost, as shown in Fig.~\ref{fig:simulated_optimization}.

-Due to the computational expense of evaluating high fidelity simulations, optimization problems in accelerator physics are often divided into smaller-scale individual problems to reduce optimization complexity and the number of variables to adjust.
-For example, the optimization of larger beamlines might be divided into smaller sections, or the placement and control parameters of individual accelerator elements (magnets, RF cavities, etc.) are optimized independently.
-Previous work has shown this piecemeal approach to design optimization yields sub-optimal results \cite{Qiang:NAPAC2016-WEA3IO02}, which may miss some of the detailed interactions between various settings on the accelerator and leave more optimal configurations undiscovered.